-The truth is, once the challenge and materials are given to students, the “work” on the teacher’s part is minimal.
+The truth is, once the challenge and materials are given to students and background knowledge is established, the “work” on the teacher’s part is minimal.
 We assume the role of an observer, coach, and monitor, and for much of the engineering process, we get to watch the magic happen!

 Another option for implementing STEM in the regular ed classroom is by incorporating it into a center.
 Ideally, this would be a perfect math or science center, since literacy centers are expected to be a quieter time of day, however, I’ve designed literacy extensions as well that make it perfect to supplement writing as well.

 An area of your classroom with a small desk or table is reserved for the STEM Center.
 In this center, you will place the materials you see below, along with your choice of construction materials needed for the challenge.

 Expectations for the STEM Center are reviewed and discussed as a class, including a time limit.

 You might choose to have students work in partners or independently while in this center.

 If you laminate the challenge card, you can easily write and erase the Challenge and Materials with a Vis-a-Vis marker.

 Don’t worry…I didn’t leave you high and dry with NO challenge ideas!
 Here are some ideas to get you started, however, the STEM Center will work with any challenge you choose.